 Archery/Riflery: Campers in both Archery and Riflery learn how to shoot accurately and with proper safety techniques.
 At end of the week, campers can participate in a scored tournament based on accuracy.
 Archery and Riflery crafts are available all weeks.
 Middle school and high school campers use .22 rifles and elementary campers use BB guns.
 During high school and middle school weeks, Archery and Riflery are a combined craft and during elementary weeks, they’re offered as two separate crafts.

-Outdoor Cooking: Campers learn skills they need to make food out in the woods.
-Outdoor Cooking is offered middle school and elementary weeks.
+Outdoor Life: Campers learn skills they need to make food out in the woods, build an emergency shelter, read a compass, etc. Outdoor Life is offered middle school, First Class and lementary weeks.

 Waterfront Crafts (on the water):